echoedinvoker/vue/12-http-req/162-handle-err-res/memo.md

 ## **Implement Error Msg for technical error on Form component**

+> This section is almost exactly the same as the previous lecture.

 ![Alt require error message of technical error on form component](pic/01.jpg)

 ![Alt set error message for technical err](pic/02.jpg)